Qtom-99/ERVscanner/README.md

 ```
 bash preprocess.sh config.txt
 ```
 The `preprocess.sh` generates a file `<DATA_PATH>/dfam_info/target_class.txt`.
 This file is a list of class of ERVs you are going to anlayze.
 You can edit the file if you want to modify targets.
+You can later change the parameters for threshold setting and re-run the pipeline without running `preprocess.sh`.

 After finishing preparation, run `filter_reads.sh`.
 ```